 - Provide ongoing access to resources in the school, such as parent liaison, school counselors, school psychologist, school social worker, and Advanced Academic Resource Teacher.

-- Provide mentors for students through our school counselor.
+- Provide mentors for students through our school counselors.

-- Provide opportunities to donate and access supplies donated by others, such as such as backpacks, school supplies, shoes and coats from the Fire Station.
-In addition Power Packs, holiday gifts and holiday assistance from Our Daily Bread and Nova Project Give Back.
+- Provide opportunities to donate and access supplies donated by others, such as such as backpacks, school supplies, shoes and coats from the Penn Daw fire station.
+In addition power packs, holiday gifts and holiday assistance from Our Daily Bread and Nova Project Give Back.

-- Leverage partnerships with local businesses and organizations to enhance school programs and events, such as Neighborhood Networks and Grand Involve.
+- Leverage partnerships with local businesses (Walmart and Safeway) and organizations to enhance school programs and events, such as Neighborhood Networks and Grand Involve.